remigermain/advanced-cli/README.md

     "To get more help with docker, check out our guides at https://docs.docker.com/go/guides/", };

+/*
-// initialize parser
+	initialize parser
+*/
 const parser = new CliParser(
   "docker",
   "A self-sufficient runtime for containers", options
 );

+/*
-// add global argumesearchnts ( is can be used with all commands like --help)

-// flag "config" need a number after it like: "--config 42" parser.addArgument("config", {
+	add global arguments ( is can be used with all commands like --help) flag `config` need a number after it like: "--config 42" */ parser.addArgument("config", {
   description: "Location of client config files",
   params: [{ type: Number }],
 });

+/*
-// flag "debug" need no arguments, so ou can use like "--debug" or "-D" parser.addArgument("debug", {
+	flag `debug` need no arguments, so ou can use like `--debug` or `-D` */ parser.addArgument("debug", {
   alias: "D",
   description: "Enable debug mode",
 });

+/*
-// add command, the command need to be the first params in argv
-// the "run" command when is set, call function with context( see #context ) parser.addCommand("run", "Run a command in a new container", {
+	add command, the command need to be the first params in argv the `run` command if is set, the `call` function is called, you put all your thing in */ parser.addCommand("run", "Run a command in a new container", {
   call(context) {
     if (context.flags.debug) {